aptise/peter_sslers/README.md

 Hi!

 ACME-V2 support involved a large rewrite of the Client and the Certificate Manager's design.
-The central object changed from a `ServerCertificate` to the `AcmeOrder`.
+The central object changed from a `CertificateSigned` to the `AcmeOrder`.

 This project is still undergoing active development, and the design is not